-WattNode® meters are available in seven voltage ranges up to 600 Vac line-to-neutral.
+WattNode® meters are available in seven voltage ranges up to 600 Vac line-to-neutral, as well as wide-range models that operate from 100 to 600 Vac.
 For service voltage above 600 Vac, potential or voltage transformers (PTs or VTs) are used to step down the voltage to a lower range that will work with a WattNode meter.
-PTs are used for medium voltage services above 600 Vac, but also sometimes for 575-600 Vac three-phase three-wire delta circuits.
+PTs are used for medium-voltage services above 600 Vac, but also sometimes for 575-600 Vac three-phase three-wire delta circuits.

-WattNode® for BACnet® meters and WattNode for LonWorks meters support PT ratios and can scale measurements internally.
-Other models will need to have the data scaled externally by the data collection system.
+WattNode® for BACnet®, LonWorks, and Modbus meters support PT ratios and can scale measurements internally.
+Older models and pulse models will need to have the data scaled externally by the data collection system.

 Adding potential transformers has the effect of reducing the measured line voltage by the PT ratio (let’s say 35:1 for this example).
 So a voltage of 4200 Vac becomes 120 Vac.
 Since the meter sees 120 Vac, many of the measurements it reports will be low by a factor of 35 unless they are scaled up by 35.

-In particular, the following quantities need to be scaled (if applicable for your meter):
+In particular, the following quantities are scaled by the meter or externally (if applicable for your meter):

 - Power – since power is computed from the voltage and current.
 This includes all real, reactive, and apparent power values.